 People with T1D need access to affordable health insurance that covers the care necessary to treat their diabetes.
 To survive, they rely on daily supplies of insulin and the tools required to dose this life-saving medication.

-JDRF has released a set of healthcare principles and is working with a variety of stakeholders to advocate that these principles are considered in any healthcare reform that may take place in 2017.
+JDRF has released a set of healthcare principles and is working with a variety of stakeholders to advocate that these principles are considered in any healthcare reform that may take place.
 This includes:

 - Preserving protections for those with pre-existing conditions so they have access to comprehensive health insurance at rates similar to people without such conditions.
 Under the current law, there are provisions to ensure that people with preexisting conditions—like the 1.25 million Americans who live with T1D—cannot be denied coverage, charged significantly higher premiums or have their benefits curtailed by insurance.
 This is crucial for people with T1D who need health insurance coverage to access the drugs and devices that keep them alive every day.

 - Allowing young adults to stay on their parents’ insurance until the age of 26.
 Current health law allows young adults to join or remain on their parents’ health insurance until the age of 26.
 Remaining on a parent’s plan is crucial to children and young adults with diabetes who have much greater healthcare expenditures, approximately 2.3 times higher, than their peers without diabetes.
 The provision, which ensures these young people have consistent and affordable access to supplies and medications necessary to manage their disease, continues to have broad bipartisan support.